darthven/ioc-lib.js/README.md

     console.log(admin.getName());
 </pre>

-- Closing context after finishing the main process of the application
+- Close context after finishing the main process of the application

 <pre>
     //Call this method for safe closing context context.registerShutdownHook();
 </pre>

-- Force-update of the context after changing the configuration file
+- Force-update the context after changing the configuration file

 <pre>
     //Call this method for updating context